CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-mime.md

 The most pure one lets you send a MIME formatted message, where it is your own responsibility to pass a correctly formatted message to SMTPeter.
-The following example shows a very minimal API where just the MIME message and the recipient is passed:
+The following example shows a very minimal API where just the MIME message and the recipient are passed:

 ```json
 POST /v1/send?access_token={YOUR_API_TOKEN} HTTP/1.0